Moss lawn

-Moss lawns are lawns composed of moss, which occur naturally, but can also be cultivated like grass lawns (see images).
+Moss lawns are lawns composed of moss, which occur naturally, but can also be cultivated like grass lawns.
 They are a defining element in moss gardens.

 Moss lawns are drought-tolerant and rarely need misting once established (the average US grass lawn uses a hundred times as much water).
 They do not require mowing, fertilizing, or other amendments, and grow on almost any substrate (apart from metal), and at any soil pH and light level.
 They can grow under conifers, swallowing the needles, but fallen broad deciduous leaves will kill them if not removed.
 They can be walked on but not scuffed.

 Uses

 Mosses are squishy and compress without being damaged, but they are easily torn by tension.
 Moss lawns can therefore stand being walked on, but not being scuffed.
 They tend to be too moist to sit upon comfortably.

 Moss lawns can be used as a living mulch; they retain moisture, do not become compacted, and do not require annual replacement.
 A moss layer can act as a physical barrier to prevent germination of vascular plants.
-Moss also hosts symbiotic nitrogen-fixing bacteria, like clover, and when mosses are dried and wetted, they release nitrogen and carbon into the soil.
+Moss also hosts symbiotic nitrogen-fixing bacteria, similarly to clover, and when mosses are dried and wetted, they release nitrogen and carbon into the soil.
 Mosses reduce losses of soil moisture to evapotranspiration; when saturated, mosses reduce water infiltration into soil.
 Mosses thermally insulate the soil.

 Moss lawns may be used to cover green roofs.
 They are also used as an erosion-control groundcover, along the banks of watercourses, under flowing water, and on steep slopes.